 You can make this tea along with coconut milk or any other milk too.

 Just add 1 cup of milk along with water, cinnamon, turmeric, and ginger, and skip the lemon juice.
 Bring the mixture to a simmer.

 Reduce the heat to low and let the tea cool for 10 minutes for the flavors to steep in the coconut milk.
 Strain and serve.

 Turmeric is considered to be one of the most health-benefiting ingredients and therefore it is good to include it in your everyday diet.
-But too much of anything can be harmful, so make sure you limit the intake of turmeric tea to one tsp a day.
-That means, one cup of this tea can be had per day.
+But too much of anything can be harmful and can have side effects, so make sure you limit the intake of turmeric tea to one cup a day.

-You have to do anything extra or different.
-Just prepare the tea as shown in the process and let it cool down.
-Once it comes to room temperature, add in lots of ice cubes and enjoy your iced ginger and turmeric tea.
+You don’t have to do anything extra or different.
+Just prepare the hot tea as shown in the process and let it cool down.
+Once it comes to room temperature, pour it into a glass along with lots of ice cubes and enjoy your iced ginger and turmeric tea.

 Adding a pinch of ground black pepper or cayenne pepper will add to the benefit of the tea.

-Adding ½ tsp of oil like coconut oil, avocado oil or grass-fed butter will help the absorption of curcumin better.
+Adding ½ teaspoon of oil like coconut oil, avocado oil or grass-fed butter will help the absorption of curcumin better.